dinoboards/ez80-for-rc/readme.md

-## eZ80 Firmware for the RC2014/RCBus Platform
+## eZ80 for the RCBus/RC2014

-This repo contains the code required for operating the eZ80 CPU on an RCBus/RC2014 platform.
-It is has been primarily designed to support the EZ80 configuration within RomWBW.
+The eZ80 for RCBus/RC2014 is a module designed for the RCBus and RC2014 backplanes.

-The firmware will manage startup, configuration of on-chip devices, interrupt marshalling and handover to external ROM/RAM modules in Z80 compatibility mode.
+Its designed as a 'compatible upgrade' to the stock Z80 CPU.
+The eZ80 is a CPU that was first released by Zilog about 20 years ago, and still available from the manufacturer today.

-Full description and progress at my hackaday project page: https://hackaday.io/project/196330-ez80-cpu-for-rc2014-and-other-backplanes
+If you want to read through the full development history of this project, have a look at my hackaday project page: https://hackaday.io/project/196330-ez80-cpu-for-rc2014-and-other-backplanes

 also mirrored at https://dinoboards.github.io/ez80-for-rc2014-backplanes/